ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 Maybe I've skirted around why I'm writing about this, but I wanted to open by sharing my different experiences of building Lodger and With Jack.

 The point of this post is to prevent people from making the same mistake I did.
 Coming up with an idea, convinced it'll work without validating it, then spending months building out a complete vision.

 More often than not, the idea doesn't take off.
 It's a lot of work and disappointment that could have been avoided had there been some initial validation.

-Recently I've seen a couple of people ignore idea validation.
-That's been the catalyst for this blog post.
+I’ve seen a lot of people skip idea validation.
+Recent experiences of seeing this happen have been the catalyst for this blog post.

-After I gave my talk—Idea to Execution and Beyond—<a href="https://frontendne.co.uk/talks/idea-to-execution-and-beyond">at Frontend NE in February</a>, somebody approached me with a question.
+Last month I gave my talk—Idea to Execution and Beyond—<a href="https://frontendne.co.uk/talks/idea-to-execution-and-beyond">at Frontend NE</a> in Newcastle.
+Afterwards somebody approached me with a question.
 Our conversation went like this:

 __Guy:__ "How much would insurance for my startup cost?"